 - CT scan: A type of X-ray that gives a detailed picture of the tissues inside your body to see where the cancer is and if it has spread.

 - Thoracoscopy: A flexible tube with a light and camera put into your chest through a cut between your ribs.
 It can see if the membranes that line the lungs (pleura) look normal.
 This may be done under general or local anesthetic with sedation.
 A biopsy (sample of tissue) is usually taken during this procedure.

-- Pleural aspiration: Taking a sample of the fluid inside the chest using a small needle.
-The doctor puts a small tube into the chest cavity, this drains the fluid into a bag, this fluid is then sent to the laboratory to test for cancer cells.
+- Pleural aspiration: Taking a sample of the fluid inside the chest.
+The doctor puts a small needle and/or tube into the chest cavity, this drains the fluid into a bag, this fluid is then sent to the laboratory to test for cancer cells.